 These brooding, often quite large, masks represent a forest spirit, Landai.
 They were used by the men's Poro Society to initiate boys into manhood.
 The masks, in what was often a frightening ritual for the boys, would symbolically swallow the boy, who would then re-emerge as a man.
 The masks were worn with a large raffia costume.
 Most have a flat face, the traditional beaked nose, jaws of teeth, protruding brow and horns.

-TOMA, POSTS, Guinea
+TOMA, POSTS, Guinea, ALL SOLD

 These posts relate to the brooding, often quite large, masks of the Toma, representing a forest spirit, Landai.
 They were used by the men's Poro Society to initiate boys into manhood.
 Like the masks most of the posts have a flat face, the traditional beaked nose, protruding brow and horns.